by-student-2017/cif2cell-informal_py3/README.md

 ```
 ./cif2cell /path/to/file.cif --no-reduce -p lammps -o cif_file.data
 ```
-It would be a good idea to use Ovito as well.
+It would be a good idea to use Ovito (GUI) code as well.
 However, please note that the order of elements in Ovito is easily changed.

 ## CIF2CELL